thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions/anchors.md

 ## Line Anchors

-For the following examples, we are going to use another text file called `recipes.txt` with the following contents:
+For the following examples, we are going to use another text file called `recipe.txt` with the following contents:

 ```
 French Macaroons (24 servings)